 Our assessment system, which was introduced in Autumn 2019, puts more emphasis on assessing learning rather than marking books.

 We aim for the vast majority of our children to be working at age related expectations in history, for those working towards or children with significant additional needs to be making appropriate progress and for those who have the potential to be given the opportunity and challenge to be working at greater depth.

 At Rivington Primary School we aim to provide equality of opportunity for all children whatever their age, ability, gender, race, religion or background.
 We aim to create an environment that values each pupil and enables them to achieve their full potential.
 We provide a broad and balanced curriculum appropriately differentiated to respond to pupils’ diverse learning needs.
 The opportunities and experiences we provide enable our pupils to participate fully and give their best across all aspects of school life.
 We place great value on the quality of relationships within our school community and celebrate the achievements of all pupils.

 We appreciate that children may have special educational needs throughout, or at any time during their school career.
 At Rivington Primary School we aim to facilitate the full inclusion of pupils with special educational needs.

-In history it is important to consider the stories of groups that have perhaps been under represented in the past and to include a wide range of role models.
-The subject can also be used to promote discussion of inequalities and fairness in the past.
+In History it is important to consider the stories of groups that have perhaps been under represented in the past and to include a wide range of role models.
+The subject can also be used to promote discussion of inequalities and fairness from the past.